An anxiously attached person tends to be very insecure and self-critical.

 Remember overcoming relationship anxiety on your own, even with the best intentions, may not yield the desired outcome.

-Couple’s therapy for anxiousness in a relationship
+Can couple therapy help anxiousness in a relationship?

 There are two diametrically opposite types of ambivalent attachment disorder.